 William also was overheard saying, “’It’s perfect, start her up!’

-According to the same Daily Mail story, during the event William and Kate met 93-year-old Harcout ‘Bunty’ Bunt, a celebrated Second World War Spitfire pilot.
+According to the same Daily Mail story, during the event, William and Kate met 93-year-old Harcourt ‘Bunty’ Bunt, a celebrated Second World War Spitfire pilot.
 He explained one of the most daring escapes depicted in the museum: